ra559/cis106/_week_report/wr4.md

 * Instructions [here](https://cis106.com/labs/lab4/)

 ### 4. Complete discussion boards
-* Complete at least 1 of the discussion boards (2 entries!)
+* Work on your next discussion board

 ### Special Note: Git Commands Reminder
 * `git clone repository/url/here`: is the command to clone a repository where cloning means downloading a repository to your computer